jdgagnon/plotGrouper/README.md

 # Overview

-plotGrouper is a shiny app wrapper for ggplot2.
-It is designed to make the visualization of data and statistical analysis as straightforward as possible through the use of dropdown menus and checkboxes.
-Plots created within the GUI are easily saved as individual PDFs or as reports with many plots.
-Addition of new data can be achieved by re-importing files and refreshing plots.
+A shinyapp-based GUI wrapper for ggplot with built-in statistical analysis.
+Import data from file and use dropdown menus and checkboxes to specify the plotting variables, graph type, and look of your plots.
+Once created, plots can be saved independently or stored in a report that can be saved as a pdf.
+If new data are added to the file, the report can be refreshed to include new data.
+Statistical tests can be chosen and can be added to the graphs.
 Analysis of flow cytometry data is especially integrated with plotGrouper.
 Count data can optionally be transformed to return the absolute number of cells in a sample (this feature requires inclusion of the number of beads per sample and information about any